dbyington/another-blackjack-game/README.md

 Players take turns "hitting" or "standing" beginning with the payer to the Dealer's left then going clockwise around the table.
 If a player gets a "blackjack" that player will be skipped.
 If the dealer gets a "blackjack" the hand is over and any players that got "blackjack" will be a "push".

 #### Winning
 A player wins when either they have a "blackjack", a hand value greater than the Dealer, or if the Dealer "busts", without the player having "busted."
+If the Dealer busts then any player who has not busted wins.

 #### Card Values
 Numeric cards are considered the value on the card.
 Face cards (Jack, Queen, King) all have a value of 10.
 Aces are automatically demoted from soft (value of 11) to hard (value of 1) if the total hand value would be over 21 with a soft ace.
 If a hand has multiple aces only the number of aces needed will be demoted to hard to bring the hand total to 21 or less.